Why is my bearded dragon tail white?

 Explain how these illnesses can affect the overall health of your beaded dragon

-Illnesses like fungal infections and parasites not only affect your beaded dragon’s physical appearance but also their overall health and wellbeing.
-If left untreated, these illnesses could eventually lead to severe complications such as loss of appetite, weight loss, dehydration, seizures or even death.
+Illnesses like fungal infections and parasites not only affect your beaded dragon’s physical appearance but also its overall health and well-being.
+If left untreated, these illnesses could eventually lead to severe complications such as loss of appetite, weight loss, dehydration, seizures, or even death.

-If you suspect that your beaded dragon is showing symptoms of any illness affecting its tail coloration or behaviour you should immediately seek veterinary advice to get it diagnosed correctly so that appropriate treatment for its condition could commence immediately.
+If you suspect that your beaded dragon is showing symptoms of any illness affecting its tail coloration or behavior you should immediately seek veterinary advice to get it diagnosed correctly so that appropriate treatment for its condition can commence immediately.

 Conclusion